 13 credit points

-In the 12 and 24 credit point courses, we round up the calculation to allow the students additional online units within the one third (or equivalent) rule.
-The course duration refers to the total number of units the student is studying at Deakin.
+In 12 and 24 credit point courses, we round up the calculation to allow you additional online units within the one third (or equivalent) rule.
+The course duration refers to the total number of units you are studying at Deakin.

 - 12 credit point course at 33% online allowable is 3.96 units.
 We have rounded to allow 4 units